khachapuris/dino-games/README.md

 ### Dinoguessing

-Dino will try to guess a creature that the player thought of. the dinosaur learns more creatures during the game and will remember and use your answers.
+Dino will try to guess a creature that the player thought of.
+The dinosaur learns more creatures during the game and will remember and use your answers.
 Dino's questions can be edited if instead of answering them with `y` or `n` you input `edit`.